 Let me tell you about the Twin Textures Pillow!
 First, I should mention that while whites, creams, and neutrals are often associated with hygge, when I think of comfy and cozy, I must have color.
 That’s just how I roll!
 I’m a very tactile person, so textures also make me feel at ease.
 Naturally, basketweave comes to mind when I think about textures and that’s how I started the pillow.

 I wanted to use both a solid and a multicolor yarn (as I said, I LOVE color), but basketweave can be a little bit over the top in multiple colors.
 Instead, I choose a simple texture, the pebble stitch, for the variegated yarn side of the pillow.

-I used Sweet Home, a brand new yarn from Red Heart.
+I used Red Heart Sweet Home.
+(Bernat Blanket is a good substitute if you can’t find Sweet Home.)
 It’s a chenille-type yarn, so it’s very plush and soft.
 It’s super bulky weight, so this pillow works up quickly.
 And, unlike some chenille yarns it doesn’t shed while you’re crocheting.

 If you make your own Twin Textures Pillow, I’d love to see it!
-Share your progress and questions by tagging me on Facebook as @Underground Crafter, Instragram as @ucrafter, or Twitter as @ucrafter.
+Share your progress and questions by tagging me on Facebook as @Underground Crafter or Instragram as @ucrafter.
 You can also share a picture in the Underground Crafters Facebook group.
 Sign up for my weekly newsletter and get a coupon code for your choice of one of my premium patterns and other subscriber goodies.
 Plus, you’ll never miss one of my free patterns again!